-Fluffy buttermilk pancakes are made for stacking.
+This fluffy buttermilk pancakes recipe is made for stacking.
 Light, soft, and just a bit sweet, these flapjacks are made to be a breakfast centerpiece.
-Stack high with fruit, whipped cream, or butter and drizzle on a healthy bit of syrup.
+Stack high with fruit, whipped cream, or butter and drizzle on a bit of syrup.
 You’re never going to want to go back to

 We almost always got pancakes.
 Alex loves blueberry and I usually choose chocolate chip.

-These days, we do Sunday breakfast at home.
-Honestly, going out with kids in the morning, especially to a budy diner is a unique kind of torture.
+These days, we do Sunday pancakes at home.
+Honestly, going out with kids in the morning, especially to a busy diner is a unique kind of torture.

 I should clarify – I make these pancakes.
 These pancakes that are literally years of testing and playing around with recipes.
-These fluffy buttermilk pancakes are the best homemade pancakes you’ll ever have.
+This fluffy buttermilk pancakes recipe is the only one you’ll ever need.
 Promise.

 FAQs about Buttermilk Pancakes